Mae Busch: Silent film era

 Mae's first film appearances are reputed to be in The Agitator and The Water Nymph, both released in 1912.
-There is some doubt about Mae's being in these films as the production of both films in California appears to clash with Busch's commitments in New York.
-In 1915 she began working at Keystone Studios, where she appeared in comedy two-reelers.
+There is some doubt about Mae's being in these films, as the production of both films in California appears to clash with Busch's commitments in New York.
+In 1915, she began working at Keystone Studios, where she appeared in comedy two-reelers.
 Her dalliance with studio chief Mack Sennett famously ended his engagement to actress Mabel Normand—who had actually been Busch's mentor and friend—when Normand walked in on the pair.
-According to Minta Durfee's unverifiable claim, Busch, who was known for pinpoint throwing accuracy, inflicted a serious head injury on Normand by striking her with a vase.
+According to an unverifiable claim by Minta Durfee, Busch, who was known for pinpoint throwing accuracy, inflicted a serious head injury on Normand by striking her with a vase.

 At the pinnacle of her film career, Busch was known as the "versatile vamp".
 She starred in such feature films as The Devil's Pass Key (1920) and Foolish Wives (1922), both directed by Erich von Stroheim, and in The Unholy Three (1925), with Lon Chaney.
 She soon walked out on her contract at Metro–Goldwyn–Mayer and had a nervous breakdown.
 She regained her health and resumed working at both major and minor studios; her best opportunity was a starring role in Universal's 1927 drama Perch of the Devil, with Busch cast against type as a sympathetic young bride confronted by a rival.
 The film's climax was a spectacular flood sequence; this footage from Perch of the Devil was reused in later Universal productions for more than a decade.